182d Fighter Squadron: Korean War Activation

-At Langley AFB, the 136th trained with their F-51D Mustangs.
-Unfortunately losing two 111th FBS pilots in a training accident on 15 December.
+At Langley, the 136th trained with their F-51D Mustangs, uUnfortunately losing two 111th Squadron pilots in a training accident on 15 December.
 A third pilot was killed on 27 January 1951 in another accident.
 In February 1951, the aged F-51Ds that the unit had been flying since its activation in 1947 were replaced by F-84E Thunderjets, and the squadron began transition training on the jet fighter-bomber.
-Most of the training took place at Langley, although some pilots were sent to Shaw AFB, South Carolina.
+Most of the training took place at Langley, although some pilots were sent to Shaw Air Force Base, South Carolina.
 Maintenance crews, all new to jet aircraft, were trained at Langley and engine specialists were sent to the Allison plant in Indianapolis.
 Assigned to the Arkansas ANG 154th FBS at the time was a Navy exchange pilot, future NASA astronaut Lieutenant Walter Schirra (who happened to be the only pilot assigned to the 136th at the time who was a qualified jet pilot).

-U.S. Air Force Captain John McMahn and Sergeant White of the 182nd Fighter-Bomber Squadron, Texas Air National Guard, close out flight records at Taegu Air Base, South Korea, following their Republic F-84E-15-RE Thunderjet (s/n 49-2360, nicknamed "Miss Jacque II") becoming the first such aircraft to complete 1,000 flying hours, 1952.
-Note the mission markers.
+Members of the 182nd Fighter-Bomber Squadron close out flight records at Taegu Air Base, following their F-84E became the first such aircraft to complete 1,000 flying hours (Note: The squadron members are Captain John McMahn and Sergeant White.
+The aircraft is Republic F-84E-15-RE Thunderjet, serial 49-2360, Miss Jacque II.
+Note the mission markers.)

-In May 1951, less than seven months later, the wing was deployed to Japan, being attached to Far East Air Force and stationed at Itazuke Air Force Base, the first echelon of the 136th arriving on 18 May.
-The 136th replaced the Strategic Air Command 27th Fighter-Escort Wing, which had deployed to Far East Air Force in the early days of the Korean War.
-At Itazuke, the squadrons took over the F-84Es of the 27th FEW, which remained in place, its aircraft being reassigned from SAC to Far East Air Force inventory records.
+In May 1951, less than seven months later, the wing was deployed to Japan, being attached to Far East Air Forces and stationed at Itazuke Air Force Base, the first echelon of the 136th arriving on 18 May.
+The 136th replaced the Strategic Air Command (SAC) 27th Fighter-Escort Wing, which had deployed to Far East Air Force in the early days of the Korean War.
+At Itazuke, the squadrons took over the F-84Es of the 27th, which remained in place, its aircraft being reassigned from SAC to Far East Air Forces.
 On 2 June, the final elements of the 136th arrived in Japan, the national guardsmen officially relieved the 27th Fighter Bomber Wing and the SAC airmen departed for the United States.
 The 136th was the first Air National Guard wing in history to enter combat.

 From Japan the wing engaged in combat operations over South Korea, however flying in the North Pacific area was a challenge to the wing, losing seven F-84Es in non-combat operations and three in combat.
-On 26 June, in one of the largest air-to-air battles in Korea, two 182d FBS pilots, Captain Harry Underwood and 1st Lt Arthur Olighter shot down an enemy MiG-15 that broke through an F-86 Sabre escort of four B-29s.
-Two other 111th FBS pilots, 1sts Lt John Morse and John Marlins scored probables in the same encounter.
+On 26 June, in one of the largest air-to-air battles in Korea, two 182d, Captain Harry Underwood and 1st Lt Arthur Olighter shot down an enemy MiG-15 that broke through an F-86 Sabre escort of four B-29s.
+Two 111th Squadron pilots, 1sts Lt John Morse and John Marlins scored probables in the same encounter.
 These were the first combat victories by Air National Guard pilots.
 On 3 July the 136th sent their aircraft to North Korea, attacking FLAK batteries in downtown Pyongyang while other aircraft attacked North Korean airfields.